 Human Capital in History: The American Record

 Human Capital in History brings together contributions from leading researchers in economic history, labor economics, the economics of education, and related fields.
-Building on Claudia Goldin’s landmark research on the labor history of the United States, the book considers the roles of education and technology in contributing to American economic growth and well-being, the experience of women in the workforce, and how trends in marriage and family affected broader economic outcomes.
+Building on Claudia Goldin's landmark research on the labor history of the United States, the authors consider the roles of education and technology in contributing to American economic growth and well-being, the experience of women in the workforce, and how trends in marriage and family affected broader economic outcomes.
 The volume provides important new insights on the forces that affect the accumulation of human capital.